in ,

 Tiny Rebel – Craft beers, burgers, and a friendly vibe make this spot a winner for both you and your furry mate.

-The Coconut Tree – Sri Lankan flavours in tapas style, with a welcoming atmosphere for your four-legged friend.
+The Coconut Tree – Sri Lankan flavours tapas style, in an atmosphere that openly welcomes your four-legged friend.

-Pieminister – Award-winning pies that both you and your pup can enjoy.
-They even provide fresh water for your furry mate.
+Pieminister – Award-winning pies you and your pup will love, with refreshments including fresh water for your furry mate.

 The Botanist Bar & Restaurant – A friendly cocktail bar and restaurant serving up a diverse menu, including brunch and hearty roasts.